 Code of Conduct

-At Hands – On Dental Assistant Training, LLC., we believe that students and staff should always conduct themselves in a professional manner.
+Hands – On Dental Assistant Training, LLC., believe that students and staff should always conduct themselves in a professional manner.
 This means coming to class with required materials, wearing scrubs, having one’s hair pulled back (if applicable), and refraining from being under the influence of alcohol and/or illegal drugs while in the learning environment.
 Students are expected to purchase their scrubs and wear their scrubs during each class session.
 Student s are expected to wear gloves, masks, and protective glasses that are provided for all sessions.

 The administration of the school will have the right to terminate students under the following circumstances: